mutwiriian/Training-and-Deploying-Machine-Learning-Models/README.md

 ## FastAPI-and-Scikit-Learn-for-Machine-Learning-Deployment
 Machine Learning models when built are not meant to sit inside a Notebook in isolation.
-They are built so that they can be applied in the real world by instatatenoeusly making predictions.
+They are built so that they can be applied in the real world by instantaneously making predictions.
 In this project, I not only build machine learning models, but I go a step further to deploy them as an API with [FastAPI](https://fastapi.tiangolo.com/lo/) so that it can be integrated into existing sytems or services by an  endpoint.
 The endpoint receives requests in real time and generates responses.